2020 Travel Guide to Sapporo: The Capital City of Hokkaido, Japan

 Ishiya Chocolate Factory

 The chocolate factory offers a fun and educational tour inside the actual Chocolate Factory.
-During the tour, tourists has the opportunity to see how the chocolates are being made.
+During the tour, tourists have the opportunity to see how the chocolates are being made.
 Apart from the factory, the place also has a chocolate museum.
 Also, there are two restaurants, a souvenir store, and an hourly robot show.
-Famous for its white chocolate, which is sold under the brand “White Lovers”, and is only available in Hokkaido.
+Famous for its white chocolate, which is sold under the brand “White Lovers” and is only available in Hokkaido.

 Where to Stay in Sapporo